All Products

 Set-NetFirewallRule -Name "WINRM-HTTP-In-TCP-PUBLIC" -RemoteAddress Any

-4. Add inbound rules to a security group to which the instance belongs to allow access over HTTP port 5985 and HTTPS port 5986.
+4. Add inbound security group rules to allow HTTP port 5985 and HTTPS port 5986.

 Management client

-1. Enter PowerShell on the CLI on the client computer.
+1. Enter PowerShell on the CLI of the client computer.

 Set-Item WSMan:localhost\client\trustedhosts -value 172.16.1XX.183 -Force